HL7/bulk-data/input/pagecontent/bulk-publish.md

 ---
 #### Output File Request

-Using the URLs supplied by the FHIR server in the Complete Status response body, a client MAY download the generated bulk data files (one or more per resource type) within the time period specified in the ```Expires``` header (if present).
-If the ```requiresAccessToken``` field in the Complete Status body is set to ```true```, the request SHALL include a valid access token.
-See the Security Considerations section above.
+Using the URLs supplied by the FHIR server in the manifest, a client MAY download the generated bulk data files (one or more per resource type) within the time period specified in the `Expires` header (if present).
+If the `requiresAccessToken` field in the manifest is set to `true`, the request SHALL include a valid access token.
+See the [Security Considerations](#security-considerations) section above.

 The exported data SHALL include only the most recent version of any exported resources unless the client explicitly requests different behavior in a fashion supported by the server (e.g.  via a new query parameter yet to be defined).
-Inclusion of the .meta information is at the discretion of the server (as it is for all FHIR interactions).
+Inclusion of the `.meta` information is at the discretion of the server (as it is for all FHIR interactions).

-Binary Resources MAY be serialized as DocumentReference Resources with the content.attachment element populated as described in the [Attachments](#attachments) section below.
+Binary Resources MAY be serialized as `DocumentReference` resources with the `content.attachment` element populated as described in the [Attachments](#attachments) section below.

 References in the resources returned MAY be relative URLs with the format <code>&lt;resource type&gt;/&lt;id&gt;</code>, or absolute URLs with the same structure rooted in the base URL for the server from which the export was performed.
 References will be resolved by looking for a resource with the specified type and id within the file set.